macewanCS/BeardedMonkeys/src/Readme_VirtualEnvironment.txt

 source venv/bin/activate

-Finally, you can install Django using this command (should only do once):

-pip install Django

 Using the virtual environment:
 Now whenever you want to run or do anything with the Django server, you simply need to run:

 source venv/bin/activate

 at this directory level, and then the shell you're using will be able to issue all python commands correctly for Django until you close it.

+Finally, you can install Django using this command (should only do once):

+pip install Django

+Then run,

+python manage.py migrate